What are the aims of this leaflet?

-As seborrhoeic keratoses are so common, it would be impossible to routinely treat every individual and every single keratosis.
-Most need no treatment anyway as they are harmless and cause no symptoms; however, for those who wish to have some or all of their keratoses removed it may be possible to have them treated by a general practitioner or dermatologist.
-Treatment can occur by either freezing them with liquid nitrogen (cryotherapy), or scraping them off (curettage) under a local anaesthetic.
+Treatments for SK are not funded by the NHS.
+SK do not need treatment as they are harmless and cause no symptoms; however, for those who wish to have them removed (usually in the private sector) options include freezing them with liquid nitrogen (cryotherapy), laser, or scraping them off (curettage) under a local anaesthetic.

 What can I do?

 Always contact your doctor if you are worried about a pigmented spot that is changing in any way.

 Where can I get more information about seborrhoeic keratoses?

 Web link to detailed leaflets: